Dishes Baked with Love

 Ingredients Needed

-• Seasonings (salt, pepper, garlic powder)
+• Seasonings – Salt, black pepper, and garlic powder.

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.